microsoft/CDM/README.md

 # Repository Layout

-There are currently two primary ways to consume the information in this repository
+There are two primary ways to consume the information in this repository

 1. Entity Reference Index
-2. Visual Browser for entities, attributes, and inter-dependencies
+2. [Visual Entity Browser](schemaDocuments/readme.md) for visually navigating entities, entity inheritance, attributes, and entity relationships

 # Versioning